evertheylen/SmartHome/docs/JSON_communication.md

 	{
 		"type": "login",
 		"data": {
+			"result": "succes",
 			"session": "78SD451xdsf487scxg4i7ojkh14q12z4c1f4e87rhj4",
 			"user": <definition of user including UID>
 		}
 	}

+<definition of user including UID>:
+	{
+		"UID": 123,
+		"firstName": "Douglas",
+		"lastName": "Adams"
+	}

 While logged in, the cookie (=session) has been set, which the server can get from the headers.
+42
 ### Logout

 Client message: